reflectoring/reflectoring.github.io/content/blog/2022/2022-08-20-testing-feature-flags.md

 This is where a central `MockFeatureFlagService` comes in handy.
 We can define all the default values there and even change them over time when we change a feature flag value in production.
 The tests will always use the same default values for feature flag states as in production, avoiding an issue like the one outlined above.

+This is useful even if you’re using a feature management platform.
+For instance, LaunchDarkly enables you to define a default value in case of any failure in retrieving the value from the LaunchDarkly service.
+Having these values centralized can help eliminate any mistake.

 ## Testing the Feature Flag Lifecycle
-Feature Flags are going through a lifecycle.
-We create them, we activate them, and then we remove them again.
-Let's take a look at what the tests should look like at each stage of the feature flag lifecycle.
+Most feature flags go through a common lifecycle.
+We create them, we activate them, and then we remove them again, although this lifecycle can differ for different types of flags (permanent flags that manage configuration changes, are not removed, for example).
+Let’s take a look at what the tests should look like at each stage of the typical feature flag lifecycle.

 ### Before the Feature Flag